-WASHINGTON—U.S. Citizenship and Immigration Services (USCIS) announced on April 7 that it has received a sufficient number of H-1B petitions to reach the statutory cap of 65,000 visas for fiscal year (FY) 2015.
-USCIS has also received more than the limit of 20,000 H-1B petitions filed under the advanced degree exemption.
+WASHINGTON – U.S. Citizenship and Immigration Services (USCIS) has reached the congressionally mandated H-1B cap for fiscal year (FY) 2017.
+USCIS has also received more than the limit of 20,000 H-1B petitions filed under the U.S. advanced degree exemption.

 - Extend the amount of time a current H-1B worker may remain in the United States;